ArishZobeyer/FizzBuzz/README.md

 - [ ] Repeat the above steps for `README.md` (or try using the approach below).

-> Tip: You can also use IntelliJ to execute these same steps using the graphical user interface it provides.
+> Tip Maybe: You can also use IntelliJ to execute these same steps using the graphical user interface it provides.
 If you have followed the software installation instructions, you should see `Git` in the menu bar at the top.
 From that you can select `Commit...`, which will allow you to add and commit files (you use checkboxes to indicate which files to add and put the commit message in the textbox, then press the commit button).